devansh301/MarketPlaceProject/README.md

 - **General Pet Care:** MedVet provides comprehensive resources and tips on general pet care, including nutrition, exercise, grooming, and overall pet wellness.

-- **ChatBOT Assistance:** The app incorporates a ChatBOT feature to assist users with frequently asked questions and provide guidance on common pet diseases and health concerns.
+- **ChatBOT Assistance:** The app incorporates a ChatGPT feature to assist users with frequently asked questions and provide guidance on common pet diseases and health concerns.

 ## Tech Stack